odcinek/jekyll/about/index.md

 title: About
 date: 2015-09-23 23:51
 ---
-I wanted to own a blog since I was little.
-The fame and glory of writing for the internets.
-Aw yiss.
+I wanted to own a blog since I was this tall.
+The fame and glory that come with writing for the internets. _Aw yiss._

+-Marcin Sawicki